 6. I will not be able to do home visits at the moment as this has not been included in the Scottish Government guidelines for returning to work.
 This will no doubt change but I will need to do any home visits on a day when I am not in the clinic.
 I will not be taking on new home visit clients for the foreseeable future.

-7. I will be wearing a face mask, visor and apron and it is now mandatory that a face covering is worn indoors.
+7. I will be wearing a face mask, visor or goggles and apron and it is now mandatory that a face covering is worn indoors.

 EXTENSION OF BULLET POINTS